The bifurcation locus for numbers of bounded type: Introduction

 \end{proposition}

-The bifurcation set $\EE$ appears in several, seemingly unrelated contexts: it was introduced in \cite{CT} to describe the set of phase transitions of the entropy of $\alpha$-continued fraction transformations, and it is essentially the same object as the spectrum of recurrence quotients for cutting sequences of geodesics on the torus studied by Cassaigne (\cite{Ca}, Theorem 1.1).
+The bifurcation set $\EE$ appears in several, seemingly unrelated contexts: it was introduced in \cite{CT} to describe the set of phase transitions of the entropy of $\alpha$-continued fraction transformations, and it is essentially the same object as the spectrum of recurrence quotients for cutting sequences of geodesics on the torus studied by Cassaigne (\cite{Ca}, Theorem 1.1, see also Section \ref{Cassaigne}).

-The set $\EE$ is also related to kneading sequences of unimodal maps: indeed, in \cite{BCIT} it is explained how one can construct an explicit dictionary between $\EE$ and the set of external rays landing on the real section of the boundary of the Mandelbrot set $\mathcal{M}$.
+The set $\EE$ is also related to kneading sequences of unimodal maps: indeed, in \cite{BCIT} the authors observe that the set $\EE$ can be also expressed using the Farey map $F$

+and they show that, by means of the conjugation of the Farey map with the tent map, one can build an explicit dictionary between $\EE$ and the set of external rays landing on the real section of the boundary of the Mandelbrot set $\mathcal{M}$.
 In this sense, this paper complements the one just mentioned, since our sets $\BB(t)$ are the formal analogue to the family of Julia sets for real quadratic polynomials $p_c(z)=z^2 + c$.
-More precisely, under the same dictionary as in \cite{BCIT}, one can pass from each $t\in \EE$ to a definite point $c\in \partial\mathcal{M}\cap \RR$, in such a way that $\BB(t)$ corresponds to the set of external rays landing on the \emph{Hubbard tree} of the corresponding real quadratic polynomial $p_c$.
+More precisely, under the same dictionary as in \cite{BCIT}, one can pass from each $t\in \EE$ to a definite point $c\in \partial\mathcal{M}\cap \RR$, in such a way that $\BB(t)$ corresponds to the set of external rays landing on the \emph{Hubbard tree} of the corresponding real quadratic polynomial $p_c$ (see \cite{Ti-thesis}, Theorem 1.4).

 The sets $\BB_N=\BB(1/(N+1))$ are Cantor sets for all $N\geq 2$, but this is not always the case in the family $\BB(t)$, and indeed the topology changes wildly with the parameter.
-The goal of section \ref{complementary} is to describe each $\BB(t)$ by determining the connected components of its complement.